Non-Abelian Geometric Phases in Triangular Structures And Universal SU(2) Control in Shape Space

-Non-Abelian geometric phases~\cite{WilczekZee1984} enable holonomic quantum computation with gates that are intrinsically robust to many control imperfections~\cite{Xu2012,Feng2013}.
-As quantum information science advances across multiple hardware platforms~\cite{Monroe1995,Gasparoni2004,ClarkeWilhelm2008,SaffmanRMP2010,Devoret2013}, interest in implementing such geometric gates in scalable, long-coherence architectures is growing rapidly.
-Particularly promising are programmable arrays of neutral Rydberg atoms, which combine uniform qubits with high-fidelity control via site-resolved laser driving and engineered interactions~\cite{SaffmanRMP2010,BrowaeysLahaye2020}.
+As quantum information science advances across multiple hardware platforms~\cite{Monroe1995,Gasparoni2004,ClarkeWilhelm2008,Devoret2013}, there is growing interest in implementing geometric gates in scalable architectures with long coherence times.
+Programmable arrays of neutral Rydberg atoms are particularly promising.
+They combine uniform atomic qubits, high-fidelity site-resolved laser control, and engineered interactions~\cite{SaffmanRMP2010,BrowaeysLahaye2020}.
 In this setting, ultralong-range Rydberg excitations can bind one Rydberg atom to two ground-state atoms, forming triatomic molecular states~\cite{Bendkowsky2010,Greene2000}.
-These Rydberg trimers realize genuinely three-body, non-additive interactions that have been established spectroscopically~\cite{Fey2019}.
+These Rydberg trimers realize genuinely three-body, non-additive interactions, which have been established spectroscopically~\cite{Fey2019}.
 Trimer spectral lines have also been used to probe nonlocal three-body correlations and to identify new, tunable trimer families~\cite{Kanungo2023,Bosworth2023,Hollerith2024}.
-Together, these results establish molecular trimers as experimentally accessible units that can be assembled into programmable arrays, motivating qubit encodings in vibrational geometry and holonomic control via non-Abelian geometric phases~\cite{Xu2012,Feng2013}.
+These results indicate that molecular trimers can serve as experimentally accessible units for assembly into programmable arrays.
+This motivates our investigation of qubit encodings in vibrational geometry and holonomic control through non-Abelian geometric phases~\cite{WilczekZee1984,Xu2012,Feng2013}.

-At the same time, such vibrational control structures are not limited to Rydberg trimers.
-They arise whenever the internal motion of a deformable triangle supports a two-level system akin to a gapped, near-degenerate vibrational $E$-doublet; additional examples include Efimov-like trimers in engineered optical potentials~\cite{Ferlaino-2010}.
-Thus, we shall present a universal framework for holonomic gate control in generic deformable three-body systems with a two-level computational subspace such as the $E$-doublet.
-In this way, our approach provides a broad route toward geometric and topological control in few-body quantum systems.
+Complementing existing holonomic-gate proposals, we develop a framework in which a qubit is encoded directly in the shape degrees of freedom of a physical triangular system, such as a molecular trimer.
+We identify the logical two-level system with a near-degenerate vibrational \(E\)-doublet of the trimer.
+Kendall's shape sphere~\cite{Kendall-1999} then provides the geometric space of triangular shapes on which this doublet is transported.
+Our central result is the construction of the corresponding Wilczek--Zee connection~\cite{WilczekZee1984,Zanardi1999}, which exposes the \(\mathrm{SU}(2)\) gauge structure generated by vibrational shape dynamics of triangular systems.
+Although our construction builds on adiabatic Wilczek--Zee holonomy, its geometric structure also connects naturally to nonadiabatic holonomic-gate schemes, where finite-time cyclic evolution of a computational subspace is engineered using pulse-controlled few-level systems~\cite{Sjoqvist2012,Xu2012,Feng2013,Abdumalikov2013}.